marcelo225/django-keycloak-auth/README.md

 # Exempt URIS
 # For example: ['core/banks', 'swagger']
 KEYCLOAK_EXEMPT_URIS = []

+# USE_INTROSPECTION is optional and True by default.
+If False
+# tokens will be decoded locally.
 KEYCLOAK_CONFIG = {
     'KEYCLOAK_SERVER_URL': 'http://localhost:8080/auth',
     'KEYCLOAK_REALM': 'TEST',
     'KEYCLOAK_CLIENT_ID': 'client-backend',
     'KEYCLOAK_CLIENT_SECRET_KEY': 'xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx'
+    'USE_INTROSPECTION': True
 }
 ```

 ## How to apply on your Views